 Tender apple crumb muffins with caramelized cinnamon apples and a crunchy crumbly brown sugar crumb topping.
-Make a batch for a teacher in your life!

 These muffins are an apple cinnamon dream, packed full of caramelized fruit, they are sweet, cinnamon spicy, and amazing.
 And the crunchy streusel top is just the icing on the cake.

 This is a small-batch apple crumb muffin recipe, so as written, it yields six gorgeous little muffins, but you can double it with no preparation changes if you want a bigger batch.

 Functionally, small-batch recipes bake up just fine in modern muffin pans (no need to fill empty slots with water, etc.), but if you want a 6-cup pan, this is the one I own*.
 It’s cute, compact, and is less to clean, so I love it. 😉

 - Apples: This recipe calls for one cup of diced apples, which is equal to about one large apple.
 If you are a little over or under a cup, don’t worry about it.
 Granny Smith Apples are my preferred baking apples, but most apples (not Red Delicious) will work fine for these muffins.

 - Egg white: Since this is a small-batch recipe, you don’t need to use an entire egg, just the egg white.
 Check out my post What to Do With Leftover Egg Yolks for ideas on what to do with the extra yolk (I recommend a small batch of snickerdoodles).

 - Unsalted butter: I developed this recipe using unsalted butter, but if all no have is salted butter, not a problem.
 Just reduce the salt in the recipe to a pinch of salt.

 - Sour cream or plain, unsweetened yogurt: Either yogurt or sour cream can be used in these muffins.
 If using yogurt, Greek or regular plain, unsweetened yogurt work just fine.